jamesrwilliams/flagpole/README.md

 ### Required theme changes

-As this plugin is closely coupled with your theme code it is a good idea to add the following to block to your theme to catch any errors if the Flagpole plugin is disabled for any reason.
+As this plugin is closely coupled with your theme code it is a good idea to add the following block to your theme to catch any errors if the Flagpole plugin is disabled for any reason.

 ```php
 if ( ! function_exists( 'flagpole_flag_enabled' ) ) {